pjaaaay/codelabs/README.md

 If you'd like to contribute to this project:
 - Please fork the repository
-- Create a new branch for your changes,
+- Create a new branch for your changes
 - Submit a pull request.

 Contributions, bug reports, and feature requests are welcome!